dasch-swiss/dsp-api/docs/03-apis/api-v2/metadata.md

 `GET http://localhost:3333/v2/metadata/<?encodedProjectIRI>`

-Upon success, the API returns the metadata information as JSON-LD in the following form:
+Upon success, the API can return the metadata information in either of Turtle, JSON-LD, or RDF/XML format.
+The expected response format must be specified in the header of the `GET` request, for example as:

+`{"Accept", "text/turtle"}`

+Otherwise, by default the metadata is returned in JSON-LD format:

 ```json
 {